KaShiekzmi/Personal-Portfolio-Project-with-Tailwaind/README.md

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/kashiekzmi/).
 I appreciate your interest in my personal website!

+## Note

-**Note:** This repository is for reference purposes.
+This repository is for reference purposes.
 The website contains data about me up until the time I created it and is not intended for further updates.